anton-isidore/articles/articles/using-bitcoin-safe/using-bitcoin-safe.md

 This will cost you ~1% (the unspendable amount in the channel) but **you will keep your anonymity** and **you will boost your karma** by supportig some good charity.

-## Charities and good projects to donate to:
+## Charities and good projects to donate to

 ## Charities
 1. [savelife.in.ua](https://savelife.in.ua/en/donate-en/#donate-army-crypto) 🇺🇦